Skip to main content

 "I don't want to be interesting.
 I want to be good."

-On prioritizing excellence over novelty
+On prioritizing quality over novelty.

 Legacy